Past Successful Applicants

 - Purchase of Office Equipment - $974.35

 - The Hughenden Country Music Association Inc had previously not had any of the equipment required to run their festival and were relying on volunteers equipment.
 The equipment is required to be used at the music festival to assist with printing of certificates and collating scores etc. and in general club office duties.
-Committee members will benefit greatly from this purchase as well as the wider community by ensuring a smooth running of a very important community event.
+Committee members will benefit greatly from this purchase as well as the wider community by ensuring the smooth running of a very important community event.

 St Thomas Anglican Church